rcazzara/seldovia/_people/Elxnit Family.md

 Her daughter Dora lived in Kodiak until 1913 when she moved to Seldovia and attended the Seldovia Territorial School.
-She married **[Axel Ursin]{.smallcaps}** of Seldovia and the couple had four children:
+She married **[Axel Ursin** of Seldovia and the couple had four children:
 Rayder, Laura, Norman and Eleanor.

 # Nicholai "Nick" Grenieff Elxnit

-# November 3, 1903, Seldovia, Alaska-- May 26, 2001, SeldoviaAlaska
+## November 3, 1903, Seldovia, Alaska-- May 26, 2001, SeldoviaAlaska

 **Nicholai Grienoff Elxnit was the son of Harry (Rufus) Grenieff and Alexandra Potorochin Fomin.
 Alexandra married Alexander